 I am a freshwater biogeochemist and ecosystem ecologist currently at the University of Montana Flathead Lake Biological Station (FLBS).
-I am working with Bob Hall as part of the StreamPulse Project to model both hydrologic controls on freshwater metabolism and the transport and transformation of carbon within rivers.
+I work with Bob Hall as part of the StreamPulse Project to model both hydrologic controls on freshwater metabolism and the transport and transformation of carbon within rivers.

-As a scientist, I strive to conduct research which will improve fundamental understanding in the field of aquatic biogeochemistry and ecosystem ecology.
-I study the transformations and transport of nutrients, carbon, and contaminants through watersheds and the streams that drain them.
+As a scientist, I study the transformations and transport of nutrients, carbon, and contaminants through watersheds and the streams that drain them.
 You can read more about my research here.

 As an environmental educator, I seek to inspire the next generation of thoughtful stewards of the earth through teaching critical analysis, data interpretation, and communication skills.
 You can read more about my teaching philosophy and experience here.